-At the Annual Meeting, nine directors, who have been nominated by our Board of Directors, based on the recommendation of the Nominating and Corporate Governance Committee of the Board of Directors (referred to as the Nominating Committee), are to be elected, each to hold office (subject to our By-laws) until the next annual meeting and until his or her successor has been elected and qualified.
-All of the nominees for director currently serve as directors and were elected by the stockholders at the 2019 Annual Meeting, except Dr. Gregory Williams, who was elected to the Board of Directors to fill a vacancy in February 2020.
+At the Annual Meeting, nine directors, who have been nominated by our Board of Directors, based on the recommendation of the Nominating and Corporate Governance Committee of the Board of Directors (referred to as the Nominating Committee), are to be elected, each to hold office (subject to our Amended and Restated By-laws (the "By-laws")) until the next annual meeting and until his or her successor has been elected and qualified.
+All of the nominees for director currently serve as directors and were elected by the stockholders at the 2020 Annual Meeting, except for Sumit Aggarwal, Rajesh Parekh and Alan Walts, each of whom was appointed to the Board on April 1, 2021 in connection with the Agreement and Plan of Merger dated April 1, 2021 (the "Zikani Merger Agreement"), among the Company, our wholly owned subsidiary and Zikani Therapeutics, Inc. ("Zikani"), in which Zikani became a wholly owned subsidiary of the Company (the "Zikani Merger").
+In connection with the Zikani Merger Martijn Kleijwegt and Silvia Noiman resigned from the Board effective April 1, 2021.